Anonymous123x/IsoVar/README.md

 The format of the data is className \t methodName t variableName \t sourceLine \t suspicious (\t oracle)

 We also announced the oracle variables we selected.
 The selection is based on the variables that exist in the line where the fix patch is located.
-It is worth mentioning that the fix patch often adds some lines to the variable that cannot be found in the corresponding bugg version.
+It is worth mentioning that the fix patch often adds some lines to the variable that cannot be found in the corresponding buggy version.
 We are matching The oracle variable is fuzzy matching based on the index value of the variable in the bytecode or the variable name information.

 All oracle variable can be found at IsoVar/Oracle folder.
 For example.